-5 SEO Truths in 2024
+5 SEO Truths for 2025

 How Do I Get “Top 10” Search Engine Rankings?

 After launching a new WordPress Website, one of the most common follow-up issues clients want to know is when they will be in the “top 10.”
-The most common SEO questions I get asked that I’ve already posted about are:
+As if just existing means you’ll be there.

-If you are serious about being ranked on the top page ahead of the hundreds, tens of thousands, hundreds of thousands, or even millions of other sites fighting for the same spots, — time to become good friends with reality.
+If you are serious about being ranked on the top page ahead of the hundreds, tens of thousands, hundreds of thousands, or even millions of other sites fighting for the same spots, it’s time to become good friends with reality.

 Search Engine Reality vs. Hype…